veromerocores/Skincare/README.md

 No Sign-up Required: Enjoy seamless access to all features and resources without the hassle of creating an account or providing personal information.

-and a live deployment URL of the project

 Yoga Poses API https://github.com/alexcumplido/yoga-api and ChatGPT Random Quotes API https://zenquotes.io/, ChatGPT and Charlie Bronca Toggle switch - adapted from https://www.w3schools.com/howto/howto_css_switch.asp